By Alaska specialist Sam

 The small, historical town of Sitka lies on the southeastern tip of Alaska on Baranof Island.
 Formerly known as New Archangel, the town has a strong Russian colonial influence, and was designated as the capital of Russian America in 1808.

 Visit a Russian cathedral

 I’d recommend visiting St Michael’s Russian Orthodox Cathedral, the oldest church in Alaska until the original mid-19th century building burned down in a fire.
 Some parts were retrieved, but the cathedral is mostly rebuilt in-keeping with the original design, including the bulbous tower topped with a cross.

 It looks fairly low-key from the outside, set beside a road with its wooden cladding painted white.
-But, it’s incredibly beautiful inside - filled with intricate paintings and murals.
+But, it’s incredibly beautiful inside, filled with intricate paintings and murals.
 A number come from the original building, including Our Lady of Sitka and Christ Pantocrator, both painted by Vladimir Borovikovsky.
-Religious carvings and artefacts retrieved from the fire are also on show.
+Religious carvings and items retrieved from the fire are also on show.
 Upon entering you may see the priest, who’s more than happy to show visitors around.

 Walk the totem pole trail

 Also worth visiting is the Sitka National Historical Park, where you can stroll among cedar trees, big firs and citrus spruce trees.
 The smell of cedar fills the air and gaps in the foliage reveal views over the waters of Sitka Sound.